OnDemandWorld/odw-desk/README.md

 ## Overview

-ODW.ai Desk is a production-ready, self-hosted AI customer support platform that keeps all conversation data within your infrastructure while delivering intelligent, context-aware responses grounded in your organization's knowledge base.
+ODW Desk is a production-ready, self-hosted AI customer support platform that keeps all conversation data within your infrastructure while delivering intelligent, context-aware responses grounded in your organization's knowledge base.

 Unlike cloud-based solutions that send customer data to third-party APIs, Desk maintains complete data sovereignty—ideal for regulated industries (healthcare, legal, fintech, government) where compliance and privacy are non-negotiable.